-Discuss the obstacles that teenagers face in seeking help for dating abuse situations.
+Discuss the obstacles that teenagers face in seeking help for dating violence situations.

-- > Explain that it can be very difficult for teenagers like Caitlin (and Adaliz from Lesson 1) to seek help when they are experiencing dating abuse. - > Remind students that for the previous homework assignment, they wrote about what they thought might make it hard for Adaliz to end her relationship with Richard.
+- > Explain that it can be very difficult for teenagers like Caitlin (and Adaliz from Lesson 1) to seek help when they are experiencing dating violence. - > Remind students that for the previous homework assignment, they wrote about what they thought might make it hard for Adaliz to end her relationship with Richard.
 Ask for volunteers to share some of the ideas they came up with. - > Ask students if they can think of any additional obstacles that Caitlin-or any young person-could face in seeking help as the target of dating violence.
 Write students' ideas on the board.
-Sample answers may include: - Bond with/love for the abuser - Not sure what constitutes healthy and unhealthy behaviors in a relationship - Being isolated and feeling they have no one to talk to/no one who cares - Fear that friends or family members won't believe them - Fear of being hurt/killed - Fear of friend/family member being hurt/killed - Fear of losing children - Being turned away by friends or family members who don't believe them or tell them it's no big deal
+Sample answers may include: - Bond with/love for the abuser - Not sure what constitutes healthy and unhealthy behaviors in a relationship - Being isolated and feeling they have no one to talk to/no one who cares - Fear that friends or family members won't believe them - Being turned away by friends or family members who don't believe them or tell them it's no big deal - Not wanting to tell an adult the details of their private life - Pressure from peers and/or family members to be in a relationship - Fear of the abuse escalating if the abuser discovers they have sought help - Specific threats from the abuser about what will happen if they seek help - Denying, minimizing, or rationalizing the abuse - Feeling vulnerable because of pregnancy, parenthood, sexual orientation, a disability, and/or immigration status

-- Not wanting to tell an adult the details of their private life - Pressure from peers and/or family members to be in a relationship - Not wanting to lose the social status that might come with the relationship - Fear of the abuse escalating if the abuser discovers they have sought help - Specific threats from the abuser about what will happen if they seek help - Denying, minimizing, or rationalizing the abuse - Feeling vulnerable because of pregnancy, parenthood, sexual orientation, a disability, and/or immigration status - Feeling ashamed of being in an abusive relationship - Cultural and/or religious issues - Idealization of relationship - Substance abuse - Feeling hopeless - Low self-esteem, including feeling powerless to make changes in one's life - Lack of resources in their community - Lack of knowledge of helping resources - Not wanting the abuser to suffer negative consequences - Not knowing teenagers' legal rights related to abuse - Fear that information about their situation will not be kept confidential - Lack of social and legal services targeted to teens in violent dating relationships - Lack of access to services for teens - Belief that the abuse will stop or that they can change the abuser step four (3 minutes)
+- Feeling ashamed of being in an abusive relationship - Cultural and/or religious issues - Substance abuse - Feeling hopeless - Low self-esteem, including feeling powerless to make changes in one's life - Lack of knowledge of helping resources - Not wanting the abuser to suffer negative consequences - Not knowing teenagers' legal rights related to abuse - Fear that information about their situation will not be kept confidential - Lack of social and legal services targeted to teens in violent dating relationships - Lack of access to services for teens - Belief that the abuse will stop or that they can change the abuser step four (3 minutes)

-Discuss the role that beliefs and attitudes can play in supporting teen dating abuse and violence.
+Discuss the role that beliefs and attitudes can play in supporting teen dating violence.